 Jack Patton, co-founder and chief executive officer, launched STRE.ME to simplify behavior change through accountability.
 He has led strategic growth and behavior change while leveraging and building technology in multiple organizations.
 His previous leadership roles have transformed companies and teams through behavioral sciences research and applications, supported business executives, solved growth challenges as a leader, and led strategy, marketing, and tech teams and initiatives.
 Jack is a graduate of Indiana University, Northwestern University, and the New School University.

-As STRE.ME's Chief Equity Officer, Anne Marie Labenberg is a registered nurse, serial entrepreneur with multiple successful exits, and trained over 15k individuals in implicit bias training, specifically in health, across the U.S. She is well versed in change management theory and application, advocates for under-served populations, and tackles health challenges as a practitioner.
+As STRE.ME's Co-Founder and Chief Equity Officer, Anne Marie Labenberg is a registered nurse, serial entrepreneur with multiple successful exits, and trained over 15k individuals in implicit bias training, specifically in health, across the U.S. She is well versed in change management theory and application, advocates for under-served populations, and tackles health challenges as a practitioner.
 Anne Marie earned degrees from Indiana Wesleyan University, Western Governors University, Penn State University, and the University of Saint Francis.

 STRE.ME's Chief Technology Officer is Kirk Williams, who specializes in complex systems and how humans interact with machines.
 He earned a Ph.D. from Harvard University by researching the impact of technology on society and culture.
-Kirk joined the faculty at Yale University as an Assistant Professor and, after 8 years, entered the corporate world before founding KW Works in 2010.
+Kirk joined the faculty at Yale University as an Assistant Professor and, after eight years, entered the corporate world before founding KW Works in 2010.